skreynolds/skreynolds.github.io/_posts/2017-11-06-shane-reynolds-site-launched.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "The Start of My Academic Blog"
-date: 2014-04-30
+date: 2017-11-06
 ---

 Well.
 Finally got around to putting this old website together.